Sitka Faculty are Chosen for their Experience

 So it was very convenient to have ceramics come into my life at that point.
 It was an amazing community of artists, and I just fell in love.
 I knew then, that was my focus."

-Paul Bahna, M.D. - Medical Assisting professor
+Paul Bahna, M.D. - UAS Professor

 - Medical assistants are in many ways the face of health care -- often the first and last person the patient sees when they make an office visit.